-The old ClusterDB database is renamed puclusterdb to differentiate it from the new version, and to avoid the risk of the old database being reused.
+The old ClusterDB database is deleted to avoid the risk of it being reused.

-- 6. If the preUpgradeClusterdb command completes without any errors, copy the preclusterdball2050.dmp and preclusterdbdata2050.dmp files onto an external storage device.
+- If the preUpgradeClusterdb command completes without any errors, copy the preclusterdball2050.dmp and preclusterdbdata2050.dmp files onto an external storage device.
 Contact Bull Technical Support if there are any errors. - 7.
-Stop the postgresql service to prevent the cluster database from being modified.
+Stop the postgresql service.

-service postgresql stop 2.1.2 Optional - Lustre Clusters
+service postgresql stop

+2.1.2 Optional - Lustre Clusters